Early Life and Education of Mark Rutte: A Complete Timeline

 In 1992, Rutte obtained an MA degree in history from Leiden University.

-In 2014, The Hague hosted a Group of Seven special meeting after the Malaysia Airlines Flight 17 was shot down in Ukraine, which included 193 Dutch nationals.
+In 2014, The Hague hosted a Group of Seven special meeting after the Malaysia Airlines Flight 17 was shot down in Ukraine with 193 Dutch nationals aboard.

 May 2020: Death of Hermina Cornelia Dilling

-In May 2020, Hermina Cornelia Dilling, Mark Rutte's mother, passed away.
+In May 2020, Hermina Cornelia Dilling, Mark Rutte's mother, died.

-Before moving to Brussels in 2024 following his appointment as Secretary General of NATO, Rutte lived in an apartment in Benoordenhout, a neighbourhood of The Hague, for several decades.
+In 2024 Rutte moved to Brussels following his appointment as Secretary General of NATO.
+Before that, he lived in an apartment in Benoordenhout, a neighbourhood of The Hague, for several decades.